Jagdschloss Grunewald: Revival and Hubertus hunting (19th century)

 Frederick William III, on the Prussian throne since 1797, also used the hunting lodge only for occasional stays.
 He also found no pleasure in hunting.
-During his reign in May 1814, Grunewald briefly became an attraction for the Berlin population.
+But during his reign, in May, 1814, Grunewald briefly became an attraction for the Berlin population.
 During the Napoleonic Wars, the French emperor had the Quadriga of the Brandenburg Gate brought to Paris as booty in December 1806.
 After the Battle of Paris at the end of March 1814 and Napoleon's defeat, it was brought back to Prussia.
-Packed in boxes, the work of the sculptor Johann Gottfried Schadows stood in Grunewald for a few days before being transported on to Berlin.
+Packed in boxes, the work of sculptor Johann Gottfried Schadow stood in Grunewald for a few days before being transported to Berlin.

-The building records of the Royal Court Marshal's Office also contain records of various repair works, which accumulated in the 1820s and led to a new roofing of the main house, whereby the dormers from the 1705 reconstruction were removed and replaced by five bat dormers.
+The building records of the Royal Court Marshal's Office also contain records of various repair works, which increased during the 1820s.
+These led to a reroofing of the main house, in which the dormers from the 1705 reconstruction were removed and replaced by five bat dormers.

-In the 1820s, interest in the Grunewald hunting grounds grew again.
-Through the sons of Friedrich Wilhelm III, the princes Friedrich Wilhelm, Wilhelm and above all at the instigation of Carl, the par force hunt, also known as the Red Hunt, was revived on 8 February 1828.
+In the same decade, interest in the Grunewald hunting grounds, too, grew again.
+Through the sons of Friedrich Wilhelm III, the princes Friedrich Wilhelm, Wilhelm, and, above all, at the instigation of Carl, the par force hunt, also known as the Red Hunt, was revived on 8 February 1828.
 Until the abandonment of the hunting ground at the beginning of the following century, hunting events took place regularly.
-The annual Hubertus hunt on 3 November was of particular importance.
-State guests took part in it, such as the Russian Tsar Alexander II from the house of Romanov in 1864.
-In Grunewald the thousandth par force hunt could already be celebrated in 1863 under Wilhelm I, who had ruled since 1861.
-Of the 2000 par force hunts held by the court in the various hunting grounds around Berlin between 1828 and 1897, 638 were carried out in the Grunewald alone.
-The hunting lodge had meanwhile been equipped with all kinds of furniture and utensils again.
+The annual Hubertus hunt on 3 November was of particular importance; state guests took part in it, including (in 1864) the Russian Tsar Alexander II from the house of Romanov.
+The thousandth par force hunt was celebrated at Grunewald in 1863 under Wilhelm I, who had ruled since 1861.
+Of the 2,000 par force hunts held by the court in the various hunting grounds around Berlin between 1828 and 1897, 638 were carried out in the Grunewald alone.
+The hunting lodge had meanwhile been re-equipped with all kinds of furniture and utensils.

-In 1891 the Kotze Affair occurred at the lodge.
-One of the biggest sex scandals in the German Empire under Emperor Wilhelm II took place in January 1891 in the hunting lodge, when 15 ladies and gentlemen of the aristocratic court society celebrated an orgy there and this became known nationwide.
-Leberecht von Kotze was arrested after being accused of disparaging the other members of the orgy through published letters.
-Following his release from prison and acquittal, Kotze fought two duels with male members of the orgy and was killed in the second duel.
+In January of 1891, the Kotze Affair, one of the biggest sex scandals in the German Empire under Emperor Wilhelm II, took place at the hunting lodge.
+Fifteen ladies and gentlemen of the aristocratic court society held an orgy there, as soon became known nationwide.
+Leberecht von Kotze was arrested after being accused of disparaging through published letters the other participants in the orgy.
+Following his release from prison and acquittal, Kotze fought two duels with other male participants; he was wounded in the first duel and killed Karl von Schrader in the second.